track out waves: explained

-Track out wav files, (also known as stems) are the individual elements or sounds (individual tracks) in a song or beat that have been bounced/exported into their own audio wav file.
+Track out wav files, (also known as stems) are the individual elements or sounds (individual tracks) in a song or beat that has been bounced/exported into their own audio wav file.

 For example, let's say you want to use a beat that has a guitar in it, but that guitar competes with your voice in the mix.